Celebrating 20 years of Rock-N-Jock Charities

 It’s hard to believe but Rock-N-Jock Charities started all the way back in November of 2000 with their first charity Golf Tournament taking place in June of 2001.
 They’re still doing great work, continuing to raise funds for children of Rhode Island who are experiencing life altering illnesses and disabilities.
 The heart and soul of RNJC is to support these children, and their families, as they face life’s daily challenges.

-This morning we were joined by Ed Medeiros of East Commerce Solutions along with Steve Smith of Steve Smith & the Make who discussed The 20th Annual Rock-N-Jock Charities Night of Entertainment.
+This morning we were joined by Ed Medeiros of East Commerce Solutions along with Steve Smith of Steve Smith & the Nakeds who discussed The 20th Annual Rock-N-Jock Charities Night of Entertainment.

 Details: